anherre5-git/anherre5.github.io/README.md

 ### About Me

-Recent graduate from University of Houston with a B.S. in Management Information Systems interested in data analytics, business intelligence, cloud technologies, and cybersecurity.
-Passionate about using technology and data driven solutions to improve business operations, user experience, and decision making.
-Currently building technical projects involving SQL, Python, Power BI, Tableau, and web development while expanding skills in analytics and systems design.
+Recent graduate from University of Houston with a B.S. in Management Information Systems and a strong interest in data analytics, business intelligence, and emerging technologies.
+I enjoy finding ways technology can solve real world problems and improve how organizations operate and make decisions.
+I’m especially interested in how data analytics and artificial intelligence can be used to support renewable energy, environmental sustainability, and future focused innovations.
+Currently, I’m building projects involving SQL, Python, Power BI, and Java while continuing to grow my technical and analytical skills.

 ### Education
 - B.S.
 Management Information Systems | The University of Houston (Main) | May 2026